malkhamis-panw/gaia/doc/documentation.md

 ##### `GET /tlscertificates/:id`

-Retrieves the Load Balancer with the given ID.
+Retrieves the certificate with the given ID.

 Parameters: